Engee documentation

 Yes

-# Operating frequency (Hz) — system operating frequency, Hz
+# Operating frequency (Hz) — operating frequency of the system, Hz

 Real number